 Jane Austen 250 – Commemorative Plaque

 The overall cost of the project to design, build and mount the plaque on the Abbey Gateway, a designated Scheduled Ancient Monument, was projected at £7,500.
 Reading Borough Council were able to find £6,500 of funding from sources such as the Shared Prosperity Fund.
-Reading Civic Society, within 2 weeks, raised the balance way of donations from its members and other groups.
+Reading Civic Society, within 2 weeks, raised the balance by way of donations from its members and other groups.
 Donors included The Abbey School, Friends of Reading Museum, Friends of Reading Abbey, History of Reading Society and several individual Society members.

 The commemorative plaque was carved and installed by Cliveden Restoration; a company that has been involved in the restoration of many of the town’s statues and memorials.
 It is a circular stone plaque made from Forest of Dean sandstone situated within the gateway arch.
 The lettering is black.